achiverram28/Lets-Containerise/source/README.md

 ## What are we focuisng as of now

-As of now , we are planning to containerise a Flask Application .
+- As of now , we are planning to containerise a Flask Application .
 The template contains a hello world Flask Application , which will automatically be containerised using docker and then with help of another command , you can deploy it using kubernetes.
 Developers can modify their content and go ahead with creating their own images and modify their yaml files for deployment in k8s.
 The whole idea is to demonstrate how we can containerise any application, with the help of the templates we provide with .
+- We have also provided the terraform feature to spin up your nginx server , which is a production based server.

 ## Prerequisite